-Poetry writing combines the interests of the poetry faculty (some of whom write formal poetry and some of whom write in open forms) and the interests of the students.
-Ultimately, students are exposed to a range of contemporary poetry writing today: from new formalism to free, open forms to language poetry or experimental poetry, though not necessarily in any systematic order.
-Mentors follow the lead of the students and work with their poems as objectively as possible both in workshop and during the semester not encouraging poets to “write like me” but to be the best they can in their chosen styles.
-But mentors may also make assignments if a student seems limited to a too narrowly focused style.
-For instance, a beginning semester student may welcome assignments as a way of breaking out of a particular mode of writing and stretching oneself.
-Reading a wide range of poets—both ancient and modern—helps poetry writing students understand the depth of language in all human experience and how they may choose to write poetry in the twenty-first century that is meaningful to them and also connects with an audience.
+At Spalding, poetry students are exposed to a range of contemporary poetry, from new formalism to free, open forms to language poetry or experimental poetry, though not necessarily in any systematic order.
+Mentors follow the students’ lead and work with their poems as objectively as possible, not encouraging poets to “write like me” but to flourish in their chosen styles.
+Reading a wide range of poets—both ancient and modern—helps students understand the depth of language in all human experience and how they may choose to write meaningful poetry in the twenty-first century.

 Faculty stress reading the work aloud, placing the work in context, and developing a poetic voice, as well as such considerations as the integrity of the line in open form, stanza formation, use of form and/or rhyme (if applicable), connections to contemporary poets and others in literary history, and revision.
 Our prize-winning poetry faculty includes excellent teachers who actively publish and give readings and lectures at conferences, universities, and other important venues across the world.
 Faculty members have served as poets laureate for Montana and Kentucky.